slazav/addphoto/Readme.md

 * Image folder.
 Folder for all album images and other files.
 It is specified in --imgdir option as a relative path from location of the source file.
-Default value is '.'.
-Paths of all album images are counted from this folder.

-If a folder name is given to a program instead of source file the Image folder is set to this name and Index file name is foremed by adding .txt to this name.
+Default value is the source file name without extension.

 * HTML-file.
-File for html code of the album.
-File is always overwritten by the program.
-Specified by --html option as a relative path counted from location of the source file.
+File for the main html page, always located in the same folder with source file.
+Specified by --html option.
 Default name is created from the source file name by removing last extension (if it exists) and adding '.htm' instead.

 * Image files.
 In init mode (-I,--init option) program finds and write into the source file all image files located in the image folder